MegumiKim/SP1_community_science_museum/README.md

 # Community Science Museum
 Semester Project 1

-Designing a website for a local science museum, using HTML/CSS.
+A website for a local science museum.

 ## Requirements